Damascus Gymnasium

 In the 20th century, Van Buren County saw advancements in infrastructure, education, and technology.
 The creation of Greers Ferry Lake in the 1960s brought a new era of tourism and recreation to the area, attracting visitors from across the region.
 Today, Van Buren County is known for its natural beauty, outdoor recreation opportunities, and vibrant community.
 The county's rich history is preserved and celebrated through various historic sites and events, providing a glimpse into its past for both residents and visitors alike.

-This timeline provides a condensed summary of the historical journey of Van Buren County, Arkansas.
+This timeline provides a concise overview of the key events in the history of Van Buren County, Arkansas.

 • 1833: Van Buren County is established as a county in Arkansas